Home » Course » Sides

 Can I use chicken broth instead of chicken bouillon?

-I personally don’t like to do that because chicken broth itself doesn’t give the rice enough flavor.
-Chicken bouillon is more concentrate and will season the Mixed Vegetable Rice better.
+Yes you can (be sure to adjust/omit water accordingly), but I personally don’t like to do that because chicken broth itself doesn’t give the rice enough flavor.
+Chicken bouillon is more concentrated and will season the Mixed Vegetable Rice better.

 My rice is too salty – what should I do differently?